mwangdakota/pages-uswds-jekyll/pages/how-to-submit/project-pitch-guide.md

   - On the Home page, select <strong>“SBIR/STTR Project Pitches”</strong> in the navigation bar.
   ![SBIR pitch]({{ site.baseurl }}/assets/img/submission/MyWork_4.sbirpitch..JPG)
   - Select <strong>“Submit New Project Pitch”</strong> to submit a new pitch.
-  - The new Pitch submission form is displayed.
+  - The new Project Pitch submission form is displayed.
   - Enter the required details.
   - Select <strong>“Next”</strong>.
   ![New pitch]({{ site.baseurl }}/assets/img/submission/MyWork_5.newpitch.JPG)